 • Young or old age • Pregnancy Amoebic Dysentery Signs and Symptoms

-Mild symptoms: • Intermittent diarrhea with foul-smelling stool that may be preceded by constipation.
+Mild symptoms: • Intermittent diarrhoea with foul-smelling stool that may be preceded by constipation.

 • Blood and mucus in the stool.